Fitness Trainer Qimmah Russo Shows Off Amazing Physique In Tiny Red Shorts And Black Crop Top

 Fitness trainer Qimmah Russo wowed her 1.5 million followers with her latest workout video on Instagram.
-Wearing bright red shorts and a black crop top, the celebrity showed her fans ways in which to work out while using a park bench.
+Wearing bright red shorts and a black crop top, she showed her fans different ways to work out while using a park bench.

 In the clip, Qimmah wore tiny figure-hugging red shorts that featured draw ties at each side.
 She also chose a black crop top for the workout.
-Both items of clothing helped to show off the trainer’s muscular physique during the workout clip.
-On her feet, Qimmah wore black runners with white soles.
+Both items of clothing helped to show off the trainer’s muscular physique during the clip.
+On her feet, the model wore black runners with white soles.

 The clip started with Qimmah smiling and clapping at the camera.
 Her dark curls were held back from her face with clips as she turned to the park bench beside her and began the workout.

 Performing many different exercises, her amazing body was front and center as her muscular thighs and toned abs were put through the series of moves.
-Starting by jumping up onto the secured bench, Qimmah then hopped on one leg before lowering herself back to the ground as she pumped her arms.
+Starting by jumping up onto the secured bench, she then hopped on one leg before lowering herself back to the ground as she pumped her arms.

-She then conducted some side stretches, using the bench to support one leg as she squatted.
+Qimmah then conducted some side stretches, using the bench to support one leg as she squatted.
 The trainer followed this with a complicated move that saw her hopping on one leg while the other rested behind her.
-After that, the celebrity showed off some exercises that could be performed while laying on a yoga mat on the ground.
+After that, the celebrity showed off some exercises that could be performed while lying on a yoga mat on the ground.

 Qimmah also posted in the caption that she felt that exercise was a way to help some people who suffered from mild depression.